I decide to upgrade my iPhone and buy a second hand model from eBay. I thought I was getting a good deal as it was a great price.

 - The best way to safely iCloud unlock an iPhone is to use one of the services that worked for me

 - How much does it cost to do an iPhone iCloud unlock (or is it free)?

 - How long will it take to unlock iCloud?

 - Which companies provide a trustworthy iCloud unlock service?

-I was desperate to get my iPhone iCloud unlocked quickly and cheaply.
+I was desperate to get my iCloud unlocked quickly and cheaply.
 I checked out the options online and locally in my city but I had no idea who to trust.

 I am ashamed to tell you that I spent a fortune with different suppliers trying to get the lock removed.
 Without fail none of them worked.

 I had given up hope and came to the conclusion that I’d never be able to use my iPhone.
 I had a choice.
 Give up tor carry on trying to find a solution.

 I decide to carry on.